makersacademy/rps-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+## How to Play!
+- In the terminal type "ruby config.ru"
+- Open your browser and type localhost:9292
+- On the first page, select the number of players (1 Player or 2 Players)
+- Enter names of the player(s)
+- Player 1 will go first, (whether you are playing against the computer or another player).
+Choose your weapon of choice.
+If you are playing with someone else, it would be wise not to let them see your choice :).
+- Player 2 or the computer will go next.
+- If you are playing against the computer, the next page will automatically display results of the round.
+If you are playing against another player, you will be redirected to a page where player 2 can make their selection.
+- The next page shows the results for Player 1.
+- To play again, refresh the index page.